nablosos/event-impact-hotel/README.md

 ## Objective:

 *   Analyse the impact of events on hotel performance metrics using the provided datasets.
-Candidates are expected to explore the relationship between event characteristics (e.g., type, location, expected attendance) and key hotel performance indicators (occupancy rates, ARR, and number of guests).
+Explore the relationship between event characteristics (e.g., type, location, expected attendance) and key hotel performance indicators (occupancy rates, ARR, and number of guests).
 Based on the insights gathered, develop a predictive model that forecasts future hotel performance metrics, leveraging information on upcoming events.

 ##